rdacomp/CollapseOS/recipes/sms/README.md

 * Start button is like pressing Return.

-Of course, that's not a fun way to enter text, but using the D-Pad is the easiest way to get started.
-I'm working on a PS/2 keyboard adapter for the SMS.
+Of course, that's not a fun way to enter text, but using the D-Pad is the easiest way to get started which doesn't require soldering.
+Your next step after that would be to [build a PS/2 keyboard adapter!](kbd/README.md)

 [smspower]: http://www.smspower.org
 [everdrive]: https://krikzz.com